kamathhrishi/sourcemapr/README.md

 ## Features

 - **Answer → Evidence** — Trace responses to exact chunks with scores
-- **PDF Source Viewer** — Click any chunk to see it in the original document
+- **PDF Source Viewer** — Click any chunk to see it highlighted in the original PDF
 - **Full LLM Capture** — Prompts, responses, tokens, latency
 - **Experiment Tracking** — A/B test configurations
 - **Real-time Dashboard** — Watch traces appear live

+> **Note:** The document viewer is optimized for **PDF files**.
+HTML document support is experimental — files may render but chunk highlighting and navigation may not work as expected.

 ---